R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

     This host implementation accepts only a single client connection.
 To support multiple concurrent clients, you need to make necessary changes to both the host and the client.

-The `input` and `output` objects receive and send bytes to the client respectively.
+The `input` and `output` objects receive and send bytes to the client, respectively.
 The first thing to do is to block and wait for the first byte from the client.
 You can implement the different methods available depending on the request type as given below: